dimaserd/Angular-Libs/projects/tutor-logic/README.md

 ## Build

-Run `ng build croco-generic-app-logic` to build the project.
+Run `ng build tutor-logic` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build croco-generic-app-logic`, go to the dist folder `cd dist/croco-generic-app-logic` and run `npm publish`.
+After building your library with `ng build tutor-logic`, go to the dist folder `cd dist/tutor-logic` and run `npm publish`.

 ## Running unit tests

-Run `ng test croco-generic-app-logic` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test tutor-logic` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help